run-llama/llama_index/docs/reference/prompts.rst

 These are the reference prompt templates.

 We first show links to default prompts.
-We then document all core prompts, with their required variables.

 We then show the base prompt class, derived from `Langchain <https://langchain.readthedocs.io/en/latest/modules/prompt.html>`_.